BTMuli/MuCli/README.md

 ## What can MuCli do?

-Since this project is in refactoring, it can only do some simple things now.
+It can do some things:

 Using `muc set` to change the subcommand enabled.

 Using `muc mmd` to create/update a markdown file with `Frontmatter`.

-You can use `muc -h` to get more information.
+You can use `muc -h` to get more information, and there will be more subcommands in the future.

 ## Frontmatter